Dolphinarium discotheque bombing

-On 1 June 2001, a Hamas-affiliated militant blew himself up outside the Dolphinarium discotheque on the beachfront in Tel Aviv, Israel, killing 21 Israelis, 16 of whom were teenagers.
+On 1 June 2001, Palestinian militant Saeed Hotari performed a suicide bombing outside the Dolphinarium discotheque on the beachfront in Tel Aviv, Israel, killing himself and 21 Israelis, 16 of whom were teenagers.
 The majority of the victims were Israeli teenage girls whose families had recently emigrated from the former Soviet Union.
-The death toll was the highest inflict on Israel in five years.
+The death toll was the highest inflicted on Israel in five years.

-Dolphinarium

-Opened in 1981, the Dolphinarium was originally a mixed-use entertainment venue including live shows of dolphins.
-The project was the initiative of architect Nahum Zolotov, who came up with the idea.
-The business closed in 1985 due to high operating costs.
-The building was then used by a succession of businesses including nightclubs, movie theaters, catering halls, and sport shops, but with limited success.
-By 1993, the city considered whether to demolish the structure.

 Attack

 Suicide bomber Saeed Hotari was standing in line on a Friday night in front of the Dolphinarium, when the area was packed with teenagers.
 Most of the crowd were young people from Russian-speaking families from the former Soviet Union, who were waiting for admission to a dance party at the Dolphin disco, and others were in line to enter the adjacent nightclub.
 Survivors of the attack later described how the young Palestinian bomber appeared to taunt his victims before the explosion, wandering among them dressed in a disguise that led his victims to mistake him for an Orthodox Jew from Asia.
 Before detonating his bomb, he banged a drum packed with explosives and ball-bearings, while taunting his victims in Hebrew with the words "Something's going to happen".
 At 23:27, he detonated his explosive device.
 Witnesses claimed that body parts lay all over the area, and that bodies were piled one above another on the sidewalk before being collected.
 Many civilians in the vicinity of the bombing rushed to assist emergency services.

 The suicide bombing followed a failed attack attempt on the same target five months earlier.